LCA2-EPFL/commelec-api/docs/cross_win32.md

 ## Cross compilation of commelecd daemon for 32-bit Windows on x86 machines

-The steps below are tested on 64-bit Ubuntu 16.04 LTS but should work on other linux machines too.
+The steps below are tested on 64-bit Ubuntu 16.04 LTS (recommended).

 Cross compiling the commelecd daemon for 32-bit Windows consists of a number of steps
 * Building mxe